Rate-Induced Tipping to Metastable Zombie Fires: The Nonautonomous Soil-Carbon Model

 \subsection{Modified Microbial Respiration}

 Our contribution to the model introduced by Luke and Cox is a modification of the microbial soil respiration function from~\cite{luke_soil_2011}.
-At low to moderate soil temperatures, microbial soil respiration can be described by a $Q_{10}$ exponential function~\cite{kirschbaum_temperature_1995}:
+At low to moderate soil temperatures $T$, microbial soil respiration can be described by a $Q_{10}$ exponential function~\cite{kirschbaum_temperature_1995}:

 where the dimensionless, soil-specific parameter $Q_{10}$ may be estimated from experimental data~\cite{kirschbaum_temperature_1995}.
-While the monotone $R_s^{\dagger}(T)$ in~\eqref{eq:old_r} captures the trigger mechanism for the R-tipping instability, it becomes unrealistic at high $T$.
+While the monotone $R_s^{\dagger}(T)$ in~\eqref{eq:old_r} captures {\sw thermal runaway -} the {\sw process responsible} for the R-tipping instability, it becomes unrealistic at high $T$.
 Specifically, $T$ quickly increases to unrealistically high levels due to microbial soil respiration alone~\cite{luke_soil_2011,wieczorek_excitability_2011}.
 To address this issue, we account for an important limitation, that is, soil microbes die above some {\em die-off temperature} $T=T^*$.
 Specifically, we construct a modified non-monotone microbial soil respiration function

-that agrees with the $Q_{10}$ exponential growth~\eqref{eq:old_r} for $T < T^*$, has a maximum at $T = b \approx T^*$, and decays exponentially for $T > T^*$; see figure~\ref{fig:Rs Comparison}.
-Such $R^*_{s}(T)$ prevents soil temperature $T$ from reaching unrealistically high levels.
-Note that this construction introduces two additional parameters, namely the die-off temperature $T^*$, and the ratio $c$ of the exponential decay rate for $T>T^*$ and exponential growth rate $\alpha$ for $T<T^*$.
+that agrees with the $Q_{10}$ exponential growth~\eqref{eq:old_r} for $T < T^*$, has a maximum at $T = b \approx T^*$, and decays exponentially for $T > T^*$; see fig.~\ref{fig:Rs Comparison}.
+Such $R^*_{s}(T)$ {\sw captures thermal runaway and, additionally, stops it at high but realistic levels of $T$}. {\sw This} construction introduces two additional parameters, namely the die-off temperature $T^*$, and the ratio $c$ of the exponential decay rate for $T>T^*$ and exponential growth rate $\alpha$ for $T<T^*$.
 In the remainder of the paper, we use